York County Courthouse

 Garry has been working in the architectural field continuously since obtaining a master’s degree in architecture from the University of Nebraska-Lincoln in 1991.
 He had previously worked with Jerry Berggren as an intern in 1989 and the experience piqued his interest in the field of preservation.
 Garry leads the production team at Berggren Architects, P.C.

 Janet has a career history as an educator, writer, and researcher in the field of historical and architectural preservation.
-She currently works as the College Historian for Doane College in Crete, NE and is the Curator for the Crete Heritage Society.
+She currently works as the University Historian for Doane University in Crete, NE and is the Curator for the Crete Heritage Society.
 Janet is currently employed as the firm’s Architectural/Preservation Historian.

 Alexi joined Berggren Architects in 2021.
 In her first year as a Larsen Legacy intern, her responsibilities began with coordinating office operations and research.
 Her current responsibilities include marketing and preparation of construction documents and design.